kintohub/kintohub-docs/docs/kintoblocks.md

 3. Click on the **Retry** button displayed in the build status table.

-   { TODO : Add a GIF video for clicking on Retry button and new build generated }
+   {TODO: Raven Add a GIF video for clicking on Retry button and new build generated }

 The build generation process will commence and the status of the build will be displayed in the **Recent Builds** section.